Modern Breast Implants Safe, Customizable Options for Your Ideal Look

 What Are the Differences?

-If you have thin skin, and/or are thin or petite with very little skin to sufficiently cover the breast implant, silicone gel implants are less likely to cause visible rippling or wrinkling than saline breast implants.
-Rippling or wrinkling, when present, are seen generally on the side and bottom of the breast (for example while leaning forward with your clothes off).
+If you have thin skin or a slim, petite frame with minimal tissue to cover the breast implant, silicone gel implants are often preferred.
+Compared to saline implants, silicone gel implants are less likely to show visible rippling or wrinkling.
+When rippling or wrinkling does occur, it is generally seen on the side of the breast or in the cleavage area (for example, while leaning forward with your clothes off).

 Breast Implant Education and Considerations